hc0d3r/mysql-magic/readme.md

 # Compiling

-for compile you only need to run `make`, if you want add some flags, for any reason, you can do that with `CFLAGS=myflags make`
+for compile you only need to run `make`, if you want add some flags, for any reason, you can do that with `CFLAGS=myflags make`.

+if the system mysql client is not placed at `/usr/bin/mysql` you'll need compile with `CFLAGS=-DMYSQLCLI=/path/to/mysql make`

 # Options